 Different Ways, Blockchain can be used in the Healthcare Industry

 Drug Supply Chain Transformation: If blockchain technology is implemented efficiently, then it can enhance the security, functionality, and data provenance of the pharmaceutical supply chain.
-Blockchain based companies provide solutions to the supply chain to pharma giants to eliminate the issues of counterfeiting and falsification of drugs.
+Blockchain-based companies provide solutions to the supply chain of pharma giants to eliminate the issues of counterfeiting and falsification of drugs.

 Keeping a Track of Clinical Trials: Clinical trials are normal in the present scenario, and keeping a track of their finances through the bookkeeping process is vital.
 It is an important process for the evaluation of clinical trials.
 Blockchain companies have invented different ways to streamline the process of bookkeeping and financial reporting.

-Process of Form Filling: The worst part when anyone suddenly gets admitted to the hospital due to severe illness is the time-consuming process of filling loads of forms.
+Process of Form Filling: The worst part when anyone suddenly gets admitted to the hospital due to severe illness is the time-consuming process of filling out loads of forms.
 It is a frustrating task when someone is actually in that situation.
-But blockchain can automate the task and save your time and energy.
-There are many blockchain powered mobile applications in which any person can fill up the forms before going to any healthcare organization.
+But blockchain can automate the task and save you time and energy.
+There are many blockchain-powered mobile applications in which any person can fill up the forms before going to any healthcare organization.
 This initiative can save a lot of time and avoid standing in lines for hours.
 This will also increase the productivity of healthcare employees.